byahmedali/Gastrointestinal-Diseases-Classification/README.md

 The directories and notebooks can be executed independently of each other.
 It is not mandatory to follow the order listed above.

 1. **Separating 10% Data for Testing**:
-   - Run the notebooks in this directory to partition your dataset appropriately.
+   - Run the notebooks in this directory to partition the dataset appropriately.

 2. **Model Training and Testing**:
-   - Use the notebooks in this directory to train and validate your models.
+   - Use the notebooks in this directory to train and validate the models.
 Follow the naming convention to understand the configurations and datasets used.

 3. **Plotting Results**:
    - Run the notebooks in this directory to visualize the training and validation accuracy over epochs.